ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 ```

 If we'd like to compile a report of all account balances like we did previously, we can do that too.
-This time however we won't default in to getting a potentially inconsistent snapshot of the system, we
+This time however we won't get a potentially inconsistent snapshot of the system by accident,
-are faced with an explicit choice to make: what are the bounds of our transaction going to be?
+instead the type-system forces us to make an explicit choice of which behaviour we'd like.

 We can either: